bridadan/bridadan.github.io/_posts/2018-04-02-displayport-mst-investigation.md

 ### Branch devices

-Branch devices accept an MST signal from either a source device or another branch device and transmit atleast one DisplayPort link.
+Branch devices accept an MST signal from either a source device or another branch device and transmit at least one DisplayPort link.
 To be honest, my terminology is a little wonky here, so I think this is better explained by a picture:

 ![DisplayPort MST: source, sink, and branch devices](/assets/displayport_mst.png "DisplayPort MST: source, sink, and branch devices")
 _DisplayPort topology with a single source device and multiple branch and sink devices_{:.image-caption}